 Perhaps the most famous gladiator of all was Spartacus, who led an uprising of gladiators and slaves from Capua, the leading producer of gladiators, in 73 BCE.
 From Thrace, the former Roman soldier had become a bandit until his capture and forced training as a gladiator.
 He and seventy comrades escaped from their training school and set up a defensive camp on the slopes of Vesuvius.
 Besieged, they then fled their position and rampaged through the countryside of Campania, collecting followers as they went and moulding them into an efficient fighting force.
 Battling his way north to the Alps, Spartacus displayed great military leadership in defeating four Roman armies on no less than nine occasions.
 Far from being a saint though, when a friend died in battle, Spartacus, in the old custom, arranged for three hundred Roman prisoners to fight gladiator contests in honour of his fallen comrade.
 After two years of revolt, the armies of Marcus Licinius Crassus finally cornered and quashed the rebels in Apulia in the south of Italy.
 As a warning to others, 6,000 of the prisoners were crucified along the Appian Way between Capua and Rome.
 Another consequence of this disturbing episode was that from then on, the number of gladiators owned by private citizens was strictly controlled.

-Another famous gladiator was in fact a non-professional.
-Emperor Commodus (108-192 CE) was keen and mad enough to compete himself in the arena, indeed, there were even rumours that he was the illegitimate son of a gladiator.
+Another famous gladiator was, in fact, a non-professional.
+Emperor Commodus (r.
+180-192 CE) was keen and mad enough to compete himself in the arena, indeed, there were even rumours that he was the illegitimate son of a gladiator.
 One might argue that Commodus was a professional as he made sure to draw a fantastic salary for his appearances in the Colosseum.
-However, it is unlikely that Commodus, usually dressed as Mercury, was ever in any real danger during the hundreds of contests he fought in the arena and his most frequent participation was as a slaughterer of wild animals, usually from a protected platform using a bow.
+However, it is unlikely that Commodus, usually dressed as Mercury, was ever in any real danger during the hundreds of contests he fought in the arena, and his most frequent participation was as a slaughterer of wild animals, usually from a protected platform using a bow.